stevemussmann/Comp-D_MPI/README.md

 The second file (popZscores.txt) offers a test of significance across all tests performed for a single run of compD.
 This allows you to test whether a population shows significant evidence of introgression.
 This computes a Z-score using the results of all tests calculated during a single run of the program, so it avoids performing the bootstrapping procedure that is necessary for the Z-score calculations you find in the outfile.txt file.  **Important: In order for this option to produce a meaningful result, you must input samples for the taxa of interest that represent members of the same populations.**

 ## List of bug fixes, additions, and other changes:
+2018-07-27:
+* Began adding accessory program to calculate F2, F3, and F4 statistics.
+Program (fn) compiles but is not yet functional.
+User guide will be forthcoming.
 2018-06-28:
 * Major bug fix - p-values associated with Z-scores are now correct.
 If you were relying upon the Z-scores for determining statistical significance, then you should re-run any analyses done prior to this date.
 Under certain conditions the Z-score was being converted from a double to integer prior to calculation of the p-value, leading to incorrect p-values.
 The p-values associated with the Chi-squared test were unaffected by this bug.